ozyurtf/cpu-scheduler/README.md

 Process B:

 while (TRUE) {
-  while (turn!=1) {} // Wait until turn = 1
+  while (turn != 1) {} // Wait until turn = 1
   critical_region();   // If turn = 1, enter to critical region.
   turn = 0;
   noncritical_region();
 }
 ```

-When process A leaves the critical region, it sets the turn variable to 1 to allow the process B to enter it's critical region.
-Suppose that process B finishes its critical region quickly.
-After then, the turn variable will be set to 0 and both process A and process B will be in their non critical regions.
-If process A executes it's loop again, enters the critical region, sets the turn variable as 1, and enters it's non critical region, both process A and B will be in their non critical regions and turn variable will be equal to 1.
-At that moment, if process A finishes it's non-critical region and goes back to the top of it's loop, it won't be permitted to enter it's critical region because turn=1.
+In the example above, when process A leaves the critical region, it sets the turn variable to 1 to allow the process B to enter its critical region.
+Suppose that process B finishes its critical region quickly and set the turn variable to 0.
+At that moment, both process A and process B will be in their non critical regions.

+Later, if process A executes its loop again, enters its critical region, sets the turn variable to 1, and then enters its non critical region, both process A and B will be in their non critical regions and turn variable will be equal to 1.

+At that time, if process A finishes its non critical region and goes back to the top of it's loop, it won't be permitted to enter its critical region because turn = 1.

 That's why, this kind of procedure is not a good solution because it violates the 2nd condition that we defined previously: